Linear Pricing 2026

 - Free tier: Yes

 Linear offers 4 pricing tiers: Free, Basic, Business, Enterprise.
-Standard paid plans include Free at $0/month, Basic at $10/user/month, Business at $16/user/month.
-The Basic plan is growing teams with multiple projects.
+A free plan is available.
+Paid plans include Basic at $10/user/month, Business at $16/user/month.
+The Basic plan is getting started.

 Compared to other developer tools software, Linear is positioned at the budget-friendly price point.